 You need a solution that shows you the

-Get correct user growth rate for your business
+Accurate growth rate calculator for your business

 Putler shows you 15 important subscription metrics along with user growth rate.